madebits/madebits.github.io/blog/2016/2016-12-09-Chrome-55-Moves-To-Less-Secure-Flash-Handling.md

 As a power user, *click to play* for plugins was really useful.
 Even if I want to use allow Flash temporary to view a video, I in general do not want to allow all Flash instances in that page to run.
 It also helps to notice hidden invisible Flash tracking plugins in pages.

 Such fine Flash control, seems still be there in Chrome 55 in Windows, if you had click to play for plugins configured before.
-I suspect this is a bug, they may remove that in some future version - it did not work like that for me with current Chrome canary (57) on Linux.
+I suspect this is a bug, they may remove that in some future version - it did not work like that for me with [current](https://download-chromium.appspot.com/) Chrome builds (57) on Linux.

 ##Firefox Leads The Way